NPaugust/MidTerm-Web-Technologies/README.md

 Web Site made by me and about me.
 The page is made entirely by hand.
 HTML / CSS was used.
-The website has things like a navigation menu with transitions, buttons, links, and photos.
+The website has things like a navigation menu with transitions, buttons, links, photos and copyright with contacts.

-Resources were taken from various sources.
+# Resources were taken from various sources.
 Guides:https://www.youtube.com/watch?v=_xkSvufmjEs